Christ Church Cathedral, Dublin: Kingdom of Ireland

 In the 17th century, both parliament and the law courts met in buildings erected alongside Christ Church.
 King James II himself presided over a state opening of parliament in that location.
 However, parliament and the law courts both moved elsewhere: the law courts to the newly built Four Courts on the riverfront, and Parliament to Chichester House in Hoggen Green, into the building which is now The Bank of Ireland, College Green.

 Like nearby St Patrick's, the building was in poor condition for much of the 19th century.
 After the building was declared unsafe and no longer fit for use, some limited works were carried out by Matthew Price (architect) between 1829 and 1831.

 19th and 20th centuries

-The cathedral was extensively renovated and rebuilt from 1871 to 1878 by George Edmund Street, with the sponsorship of the distiller Henry Roe of Mount Anville.
+The cathedral and Synod Hall were extensively renovated and rebuilt from 1871 to 1878 by George Edmund Street, with the sponsorship of the whiskey distiller Henry Roe of Mount Anville.
+The renovations cost Roe in the region of £250,000.
+Wyse Jackson notes that Roe may have been trying to "outdo" Benjamin Lee Guinness the brewer, who some years earlier in 1864 had privately funded the restoration of nearby St Patrick's Cathedral.

+This episode in the cathedral's history was recorded in an 1890 guidebook to Dublin, produced as part of the Thorough Guides series:...Of that building, however, we know that a very large part had disappeared by the middle of the 16th century, and from then down to about 1830 neglect and injudicious repairs had done their worst.
+In 1830-34 more or less extensive restoration took place, but only to be followed by a further period of neglect, and at the time of the disestablishment of the Irish Church in 1869 things were at so low an ebb that it was seriously contemplated to hand over the building to the Roman Catholics.
+In 1871, however, Mr. H. Roe, the whisky distiller, came to the rescue and undertook the works pronounced necessary by the late Mr. Street, which were estimated to cost £16,000.
+From that sprung an outlay which eventually reached £185,000 for the cathedral, £15,000 for the adjoining synod-house, and £22,000 endowment, all provided by the same donor, who unhappily proved to have overtaxed his means.

 The great 14th-century choir was demolished and a new eastern end was built over the original crypt.
 He built a new chapter house.
 The tower was rebuilt.
 The south nave arcade was rebuilt.
 The flying buttresses were added as a decorative feature.
 The north porch was removed.
 The baptistry was built in its place.
 Street built the adjacent Synod Hall, taking in the last remnant of St Michael and All Angels's Church, including the bell tower.
 The synod house is linked to the cathedral by Street's iconic covered footbridge.
 Roe spent over £230,000 at the time (over €26 million in 2006 terms).
 Further renovations were carried out, notably between 1980 and 1982.